Alan Sugar: Tottenham Hotspur

+Klinsmann re-signed for Tottenham on loan in December 1997.

-In October 1998, former Tottenham striker Teddy Sheringham released his autobiography, in which he attacked Sugar as the reason he left Tottenham in 1997.
-Sheringham said Sugar had accused him of feigning injury during a long spell on the sidelines during the 1993/1994 season.
-He wrote that Sugar had refused to give him the five-year contract he wanted, as he had not believed Sheringham would still get into the Tottenham team when he was 36.
+In October 1998, former Tottenham striker Teddy Sheringham released his autobiography, in which he cited Sugar as the reason he left the club in 1997.
+He said that Sugar had accused him of feigning injury during a long spell on the sidelines during the 1993–94 season.
+He further stated that Sugar had refused to give him the five-year contract he wanted, as he had not believed Sheringham would still get into the Tottenham team when he was 36.
 Sheringham returned to Tottenham after his spell at Manchester United and continued to start for the first team until he was released in the summer of 2003, at age 37.
-Sheringham said that Sugar lacked ambition and was hypocritical.
+Sheringham said that Sugar "lacked ambition" and was hypocritical.
 As an example, Sugar asked him for recommendations of players; when Sheringham suggested England midfielder Paul Ince, Sugar refused because he did not want to spend £4 million on a player who would soon be 30.
 After Sheringham left Spurs, Sugar approved the signing of Les Ferdinand, aged 31, for a club record £6 million, on higher wages than Sheringham had wanted.

 Sugar appointed seven managers in his time at Spurs.
-The first was Peter Shreeves, followed by the dual management team of Doug Livermore and Ray Clemence, former Spurs midfielder Osvaldo Ardiles, and up and coming young manager Gerry Francis.
+The first was Peter Shreeves, who replaced Venables in 1991, followed by the dual management team of Doug Livermore and Ray Clemence in 1992, former Spurs midfielder Osvaldo Ardiles in 1993, and Gerry Francis in 1994.
 In 1997, Sugar surprised the footballing world by appointing the relatively unknown Swiss manager Christian Gross.
-Gross lasted 9 months as Spurs finished in 14th place in 1998, and began the next season with just 3 points from their opening three games.
+Gross lasted nine months as Spurs finished in 14th place in 1998, and began the next season with just three points from their opening three games.
 Sugar next appointed George Graham, a former player and manager of bitter rivals Arsenal.
-Despite his earning Tottenham's first trophy in 8 years, the Spurs fans never warmed to Graham, partly because of his Arsenal connections.
-They disliked the negative, defensive style of football which he had Spurs playing; fans claimed it was not the "Tottenham way".
+Although Graham won Spurs' first trophy in eight years, fans never warmed to him, partly because of his Arsenal connection, and disliked the negative, defensive style of football which he had Spurs playing; fans believed it was not the "Tottenham way".

 In February 2001, after speculation and confirmation on 11 December 2000, Sugar sold his majority stake at Tottenham to leisure group ENIC, selling 27% of the club for £22 million.
-In June 2007, Sugar sold his 12% remaining shares to ENIC for £25 million, ending his 16-year association with the club.
-He has described his time at Tottenham as "a waste of my life".
+In June 2007, he sold his 12% remaining shares to ENIC for £25 million, ending his 16-year association with the club.
+He described his time at Tottenham as "a waste of my life".
 Sugar later donated £3 million from the proceeds of the sale of his interests in Tottenham Hotspur to the refurbishment of the Hackney Empire in his native East End of London.